DhananjayKimothi/Predicting-Protein-Protein-Interactions/README.md

 This repository is one of the first public (to best of my knowledge) that compiles the papers specific to the protein interaction prediction domain.
 I hope this repository will be useful for people interested in this field.

-Phase 1: Categorizing Papers in different categories.
+Phase 1: Categorize Papers in different categories.
-Phase 2: Providing summary for each of the paper.
+Phase 2: Provide summary for each of the paper.
 Phase 3: Keep Updating the repository.

 Status: Pre-Phase1, many changes expected in coming days.